-Atypical porcine pestivirus was first described in 2015, from serum collected for a porcine reproductive and respiratory syndrome (PRRS) metagenomics study.
-Phylogenetic analysis showed the greatest similarity was to a newly described pestivirus in bats from China, detected in 2012.
-An enzyme linked immunosorbent assay (ELISA) was developed, targeting APPV Erns, an envelope glycoprotein.
-Of PRRS-positive serum samples, 94% were found to also contain cross-reactive antibodies to APPV.
+APPV was first detected in 2015 via metagenomic sequencing of a porcine reproductive and respiratory syndrome (PRRS)-positive serum sample.
+Phylogenetic analysis showed the greatest similarity was to a newly described bat pestivirus, described in China in 2012.
+Later, an enzyme linked immunosorbent assay (ELISA) was developed, targeting APPV Erns, an envelope glycoprotein.
+Using that test, 94% of PRRS-positive serum samples were found to also contain cross-reactive antibodies to APPV.
 In 2016, a second APPV was identified in tissues from piglets with congenital tremors (type AII), a syndrome characterized by generalized clonic tremors of the whole body, especially the head and limbs.
-This virus was also related to the Chinese bat pestivirus, as well as the first described APPV.
-A qRT-PCR assay, developed for this study, found a low prevalence of APPV (6%) in grower samples that had been submitted to the Iowa State University Veterinary Diagnostic Laboratory four routine screening purposes.
-Congenital tremors were reproduced in piglets farrowed by sows inoculated with the APPV during gestation.
-Just recently, an APPV was isolated from a pig in North Carolina with uncontrollable shaking; more than 700 affected pigs in the herd died.
+This virus was found be related to the Chinese bat pestivirus, as well as the first described APPV.
+A qRT-PCR assay, developed for this study, found a low prevalence of APPV (6%) in grower samples that had been submitted to the Iowa State University Veterinary Diagnostic Laboratory for routine screening purposes.
+Congenital tremors were reproduced in piglets farrowed by sows inoculated with APPV during gestation.
+Recently, an APPV was isolated from a pig in North Carolina with uncontrollable shaking; more than 700 affected pigs in the herd died.
 Notably, this outbreak occurred in pigs 5-14 weeks-of-age, significantly older than piglets in which congenital tremors occur.

-In additional to Bungowannah virus and APPV, atypical pestiviruses have also been described in cattle, goats, giraffe, pronghorn antelope, bats, and Norway rats.
-Cross-species transmission of Bungowannah has been achieved experimentally; maternal and fetal infection occurred in cattle following inoculation during early gestation, but fetuses mounted an antibody response.
-Non-pregnant cattle and sheep showed no signs of disease.
+In addition to pigs, atypical pestiviruses have been described in cattle, goats, giraffe, pronghorn antelope, bats, and Norway rats.
+Cross-species transmission of Bungowannah has been achieved experimentally.
+Maternal and fetal infection occurred in cattle following inoculation during early gestation, and fetuses mounted an antibody response; however, non-pregnant cattle and sheep showed no signs of disease.
 There is no evidence that pestiviruses are zoonotic, making it unlikely that humans would be affected by Bungowannah virus or APPV.
 Although pestiviruses have a worldwide distribution, to date, Bungowannah virus has only been detected in Australia, and APPVs have only been found in the U.S. The efficacy of disinfectants against Bungowannah virus and APPV is not known.
 However, there are EPA-registered products for CSFV that may also be effective against emerging pestiviruses.

 The natural transmission route(s) for Bungowannah virus and APPV are unclear.
-In Australia, aerosols generated during decontamination on one site may have resulted in re-infection at a virus-free site located 0.5-1.5 km away.
-It has been suggested that the initial introduction of Bungowannah virus may have occurred as a result of vaccine contamination.
+In Australia, Bungowannah virus spread from one farm complex to a second farm complex (within the same production system).
+On the second farm complex, aerosols generated during decontamination of one production module may have resulted in re-infection of a virus-free module located 0.5-1.5 km away.
+It has been suggested that the initial introduction of Bungowannah virus in Australia may have occurred as a result of vaccine contamination.
 Experimentally, fetuses have been infected with both Bungowannah virus and APPV through direct inoculation in utero.
 In post-natal pigs inoculated with Bungowannah virus experimentally, virus secretion occurred mostly in oropharyngeal fluids, but also in nasal secretions, and less frequently in conjunctival secretions and feces.
 It is apparently not known how the pathogenesis of Bungowannah virus and APPV differs from other pestiviruses.
 Persistent infection has been described in piglets inoculated with Bungowannah virus at day 35 of gestation.
 Chronic infections have been seen in piglets infected at day 90.